somum/Database-Access-and-Update/README.md

 # Database-Access-and-Update

-Basicaly simplest way of implementing
+Basically simplest way of implementing
 > Database access and update with Netbeans